 Cheltenham Bach Choir

-One of the choir's chief aims is to study and perform a wide variety of works and offer programmes which have a degree of adventure and originality, including the commissioning of new works.
+Cheltenham Bach Choir has over 100 singing members who share the choir's chief aim to perform a wide variety of works and offer programmes which have a degree of adventure and originality, including the commissioning of new works.

-The choir's reputation is known beyond the local area and as a result invitations have been extended to take part in a number of prestigious events, including the BBC Proms, an Opera Gala in Birmingham Symphony Hall (with the Hallé Choir), Beethoven’s 9th Symphony as part of the Cheltenham International Music Festival, and two appearances in BBC Songs of Praise.
+The high musical standards of choir reach beyond the Gloucestershire area and as a result invitations have been extended to take part in a number of prestigious events, including the BBC Proms, an Opera Gala in Birmingham Symphony Hall (with the Hallé Choir), Beethoven’s 9th Symphony as part of the Cheltenham International Music Festival and TV appearances on BBC Songs of Praise.

-The choir is known for being welcoming and friendly.
-There is a regular programme of varied social events which usually involve food and drink!
+Cheltenham Bach Choir is known for being welcoming and friendly.
+There is a regular programme of varied social events for members - which usually involve food and drink!